paritytech/subxt/README.md

 #### License

 <sup>
-The entire code within this repository is licensed under the [GPLv3](LICENSE).
-Please [contact us](https://www.parity.io/contact/) if you have questions about the licensing of our products.
+The entire code within this repository is licensed under the <a href="LICENSE">GPLv3</a>.
+Please <a href="https://www.parity.io/contact/">contact us</a> if you have questions about the licensing of our products.
 </sup>